SukkaW/dotfiles/README.md

 *Here is where the stories begin.*

 Still boring.
-Tar again.
+Try again.
 This time should be better.

 **This is how I make myself feel like a 10x developer.**